alexharv074/aws_exam_notes/developer/dynamodb_notes.md

 In-Memory Acceleration with DAX.
 Amazon DynamoDB is designed for scale and performance.
 In most cases, the DynamoDB response times can be measured in single-digit milliseconds.
 However, there are certain use cases that require response times in microseconds.
 For these use cases, DynamoDB Accelerator (DAX) delivers fast response times for accessing eventually consistent data.

+Millions of requests per second: DAX provides access to eventually consistent data from DynamoDB tables, with microsecond latency.
+A multi-AZ DAX cluster can serve millions of requests per second.

 ## Scan v Query API call

 ### Query